 There are many things you want to avoid in clothing for portraits.
-The obvious portrait faux pas are clothes that are too big or too small, and clothes with large logos, images or words on the front.
+The obvious portrait faux pas are clothes that are too big or too small.
 Besides the no-brainers there are several more things to avoid that most people won’t think of.
-Since there is such a big difference between fashion that works well in person and what looks great in portraits, here are a few tips on what girls should wear for high school senior portraits.
+There is such a big difference between fashion that works well in person and what looks great in portraits, here are a few tips on what girls should wear for high school senior portraits.

 1. Wear clothes that flatter your body type.
 Clothes, especially dresses, that have a defined waist work best for most bodies.
 Here’s a helpful chart that shows what styles work best for different body types.